 Famous for its promenade, bars, entertainment, shopping, seafood restaurants, bistros, cycling and jogging trails and cafes along the seafront, Alsancak is one of the most beautiful places to watch a romantic sunset.

-Places to visit in Alsancak are: Alsancak Catholic Church, Alsancak Love Road, Selçuk Yaşar Museum and Art Gallery, Cat Culture and Art Center, İzmir Painting and Sculpture Museum, Izmir Ataturk House Museum, Arkas Art Center, Gündoğdu Square, Konak Square, Izmir – Republic Square, Alsancak Railway Station.
+points of interest & sights in Alsancak are: Alsancak Catholic Church, Alsancak Love Road, Selçuk Yaşar Museum and Art Gallery, Cat Culture and Art Center, İzmir Painting and Sculpture Museum, İzmir Ataturk House Museum, Arkas Art Center, Gündoğdu Square, Konak Square, İzmir Square of the Republic, Alsancak railway station.

 Sığacık is shown as the tourist center of Seferihisar in Izmir, which attracts everyone's attention with its natural and historical beauty and its sea-scented streets.
 Known as a port city, Sığacık has preserved its originality from the past to the present, with a doubling of its population in summer.
 Its history, sea, sand and nature make Sığacık a unique resort.